arysef/tube-clues/README.md

 - Add graph-based visualization (ex: comparisons on factors such as opinions per minute, political lean, misleading facts per 1000 words)
 - Host website
 - Basic visualization around custom prompts
+- Add support for longer videos, maybe by breaking up the video

 ## Completed
 &check; Ability to enter a link and run the processing pipeline